The Paper Bridge: History

 The restaurant is co-owned by spouses Quynh Nguyen and Carlo Reinardy, who are also both chefs.
 It opened on November 9, 2023, in the space that previously housed Simpatica / La Luna cafe.
 The Paper Bridge operates in a building that also houses Bar Casa Vale and Scotch Lodge.
 For Lunar New Year in 2024, The Paper Bridge offered a special five-course dinner menu.
 The business had specials for the holiday again in 2025.

 Reception

 Nick Woo and Krista Garcia included The Paper Bridge in Eater Portlands 2024 list of the city's seventeen "finest" Vietnamese restaurants.
 Michael Russell included the clams in The Oregonians list of Portland's ten best dishes of 2024.
+The newspaper's Michael Russell included the business in a 2025 list of Portland's ten best new restaurants.
 The Paper Bridge was included in The New York Timess 2025 list of the fifty best restaurants in the U.S.